-- Families will review and sign a technology agreement. - Teachers will provide student and parent support in using the school communication platforms. - Teachers should send home websites and apps that will be used the first three weeks of school and include student log-in information.
+- Students who do not have a home device will have the option to check out a device from the school. - Families will review and sign a technology agreement. - Teachers will provide student and parent support in using the school communication platforms. - Teachers should send home websites and apps that will be used the first three weeks of school and include student log-in information.

-Here are some of the applications and sites that VSH & Chesterton Academy will be commonly using during distance learning.
+Here are some of the applications and sites that OLG will be commonly using during distance learning.
 Because these sites vary in complexity, all grades will not be using all materials.
 Teachers will be using additional tools as needed.